2-Drinfel'd double symmetry of the 4d Kitaev model

+On the other hand, differential graded algebraic structures --- such as $L_\infty$-algebras \cite{Chen:2012gz,Kim:2019owc,Sati:2009ic,costello_gwilliam_2016} and crossed-complexes of groups \cite{Brown,Ang:2018rls,Kapustin2017,Baez:2004,Yekuteli:2015} --- have also appeared in the literature as a way to model higher-dimensional physics, topology and geometry.
+These notions enjoy desirable properties, such as the fact that 2-term $L_\infty$-algebras, aka "Lie 2-algebras", serve as infinitesimal approximations of Lie 2-groups.
+The sort of gauge principles that are built out of the corresponding principal (2-truncated) $\infty$-bundle \cite{Wockel2008Principal2A,Nikolaus_2014} then forms the basis of 2-gauge theories studied in the literature.

+The main result of this paper is to unite the above two ways of studying higher-dimensional physics, in the simplest case of the $\bbZ_2$-SPT.
+A main obstacle towards this goal is that the BC 2-category $\operatorname{2Vect}^{BC}$ is {\it strict} \cite{Baez:2003fs}, meaning that it has no non-trivial coherence 1- and 2-morphisms.
+This is a problem, as the corresponding 2-representation theory (namely linear 2-functors into $\operatorname{2Vect}^{BC}$) is unable to carry the sort of coherence data that higher monoidal categories have, which are key components in (non-trivial) topological field theories \cite{Douglas:2018}.

-We wish to lift the above correspondence between gauge theory and symmetry-protected topological (SPT) phases to 4-dimensions by leveraging the following fact proven in \cite{Chen:2023tjf}. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a weak quasitriangular 2-bialgebra $(\cG,\cT,\Delta,\cR)$ forms a braided monoidal 2-category. \end{theorem} We refer the reader to \cite{GURSKI20114225,KongTianZhou:2020} for the definition of a braided monoidal 2-category.
+A workaround to this was found by the author in \cite{Chen:2023tjf}, based on the theory of 2-term $A_\infty$-algebras (in chain complexes), aka "2-algebras", with $n$-ary products up to $n=3$ \cite{Stasheff:1963}.
+In particular, a general theory of {\it 2-bialgebras} was developed, and its "weak" 2-representation theory $\operatorname{2Rep}_\text{wk}(\cA)$ was studied.
+The main result we shall leverage is the following. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}_\text{wk}(\cA)$ of a weak quasitriangular 2-bialgebra $(\cA,\cT,\Delta,\cR)$ forms a braided monoidal 2-category. \end{theorem} We refer the reader to \cite{GURSKI20114225} for the definition of a braided monoidal 2-category.